ambielecki/dwa15-fall2018/laravel/db-migrations.md

 ## Design the books table
-Before writing any code in the `up` method, we have to decide what fields the table will need, and what MySQL data type each field in the table should be.
+Before writing any code in the `up` method, we have to decide what columns the table will need, and what MySQL data type each column in the table should be.

-To do this, we'll refer to the plan we came up with in the *Database Primer* notes:
+To do this, we'll refer to the plan we came up with in the [*Database primer*](/laravel/db-primer.md) notes:

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-books-table-design@2x.png' style='max-width:380px; width:100%' alt='books table design'>